Osteoporosis

 What causes osteoporosis?

-Our skeleton supports the body and protects the inner organs.
+The human skeleton supports the body and protects the internal organs.
 Along with muscles, tendons, ligaments and joints, it gives the body its mobility.

-In girls, bone density increases to the age of 15, and in boys until 20, when it reaches its maximum.
-After the age of 30 bone mass reduces constantly.
+Bone density increases to the age of around 15 in girls and around 20 in boys, when it reaches its peak.
+After the age of 30, bone mass gradually reduces.

 Due to hormones, bone atrophy begins at around the age of 50 in women.
-Before the menopause the female sex hormones (estrogens) regulate bone atrophy.
+Up until the menopause, the female sex hormones (estrogens) slow the process of bone atrophy.
 During the menopause estrogen production falls and this protection is lost, so the bones lose mass more quickly.

 What are the risk factors for osteoporosis?